hiddentao/hiddentao.com/src/pages/markdown/blog/maker-otc-on-chain-orderbook-deep-dive/en.md

 they remove offers from a market.
 This is why many exchanges charge lower fees to makers than they do to takers.

+_Note: These contracts do not at present charge trading fees or have a provision to do so._

 ## SimpleMarket

 `SimpleMarket` actually inherits from [EventfulMarket](https://github.com/makerdao/maker-otc/blob/d1c5e3f52258295252fabc78652a1a55ded28bc6/src/simple_market.sol), which defines events which can be emitted by a market.
 Here are the key ones: